cchun319/chun.github.io/index.md

   </ul>
 </h3>
 <img src="images/cloud.png" style="width:160px;height:160px;margin-right:15px;">
 The Penn-Cloud system was built on C++.
-It had sophiscated features including file upload, send/write email, user log in/sign up.
+It had sophiscated features including file upload, send/write email, user log in/sign up.<br>
 It had well-designed multi-threaded servers and load balancer on both of the front-end and back-end sides.
 The back-end servers were also able to do the fault tolerance and files backup.</p>
 <br><br>